Kantele of the Runosong Culture and the Dialogue of Creativity

 I try to answer these questions e.g. in the form of articles.
 The article (in Finnish) about Pedri Shemeikka’s heritage for musical culture from the perspective of a researcher-musician is published in the Musiikki-journal 1/2022.

-The peer-reviewed article Raja- ja aunuksenkarjalaisen kanteleimprovisaation ylirajaiset muodot pitkällä 1800-luvulla ja perinteen uudistunut jatkumo 2000-luvulla [The transnational forms of Border and Olonets Karelian kantele improvisation on the long 19th century and the renewed continuation of the tradition in the 21st century] is published in Kalevalaseura’s yearbook 102, Kansallisesta ylirajaiseen – Kulttuuri, perinne ja kirjallisuus [From National to Transnational – Culture, Tradition and Literature]: a presentation about the article at the Kekriseminaari, 31 Oct, 2023.
+The peer-reviewed article Raja- ja aunuksenkarjalaisen kanteleimprovisaation ylirajaiset muodot pitkällä 1800-luvulla ja perinteen uudistunut jatkumo 2000-luvulla [The transnational forms of Border and Olonets Karelian kantele improvisation on the long 19th century and the renewed continuation of the tradition in the 21st century] is published in Kalevalaseura’s yearbook 102, Kansallisesta ylirajaiseen – Kulttuuri, perinne ja kirjallisuus [From National to Transnational – Culture, Tradition and Literature].
 The research questions of the article are: 1) What cultural and historical phenomena have influenced the transnational development of the kantele tradition of the runosong culture over the centuries, especially in the areas of Border Karelia and Olonets Karelia?
 2) What factors have influenced and continue to influence the process of the music’s emergence and the essence of the music?
 3) How has this oral cultural tradition been transformed in the last 40 years or so into the creative musical expression of the modern world?

-June 8-9, 2022, I participated in the 19th Century Research Days at the University of Tampere.
+- The 19th Century Research Days at the University of Tampere, June 8-9, 2022.
 In my presentation, Peurankaataja Pedrin sielunmaisema, I depicted the 19th century Karelian kantele improvisation through one historical figure, Pedri Shemeikka.

-During the History Research Days at the University of Tampere on October 20-22, 2022, I was part of the Social History Working Group on Music and Sound: Sound and Society.
+- The History Research Days at the University of Tampere, October 20-22, 2022.
+I was part of the Social History Working Group on Music and Sound: Sound and Society.
 In my presentation, Valamon kellot, I examined the significance of the experience of the thunder of Valamo monastery church bells for pilgrims from the Border Karelia and its expression through their most important instrument, the kantele.
 An article on this topic is also in preparation.

-In the Music and Gender research days, January 23, 2023, I gave apresentation on the title “Perinnesoittimen identiteetin muutos osana yhteiskunnan ja kulttuurin muutosta” [The change in the identity of the traditional instrument as part of the change in society and culture].
+- Music and Gender research days, January 23, 2023.
+My presentation with music examples: “Perinnesoittimen identiteetin muutos osana yhteiskunnan ja kulttuurin muutosta” [The change in the identity of the traditional instrument as part of the change in society and culture].

-On March 24–25, 2023, I took part in the Baltic Psaltery Symposium in Kaunas, Lithuania.
+- The Baltic Psaltery Symposium in Kaunas, Lithuania, March 24–25, 2023.
 The title of my presentation was Kantele as part of the runosong culture in Border and Aunus Karelia in the 19th century.

 Aesthetic Research and the Dialogue of Improvisation